 Text Language Translation Utility

-Ever since moving to Europe back in 2010, I have been a dedicated user of Google Translate.
+Ever since moving to Europe way back in 2010, I have been a frequent user of Google Translate.
 However, cutting-and-pasting between a web site or text document and the Translate’s input field is a bit tedious, so I looked into ways to make it easier to integrate into my daily life on a laptop.
 The solution I came up with relies on Python, the Google translate API, and the excellent macOS utility called Keyboard Maestro.

 Getting Started with Translations